 2. You have little to no processing history

 Are you a startup online business?
 Do you have little to no processing history?
 You could be considered a high-risk merchant.

 Some merchants face a lot of scrutiny from payment providers, which can delay your business’ ability to start processing.
 Rather than panic, develop a good relationship with a merchant service provider.
 DirectPayNet has over a decade of experience in the high-risk merchant account market.
 Partner with experts like us that already have good banking relationships.

 We’ve seen and heard our fair share of horror stories.
 We’ve met merchants who were given false promises.
 Merchants hit with excessively high transaction processing rates.
 And merchants robbed by so-called reliable payment service providers.
 Do your research!

 Additionally, some banks will ask for more details about your business.
 Have a brief, but solid, business plan summarizing your model, how you intend to market your products, plus realistic projections.
 Given you have a limited business history, your personal credit and banking information can be a source for starting a positive banking relationship.
 Also, having a clear corporate structure for your business is helpful.

 3. You have high-ticket items and monthly volume

 Be strategic if you have a successful high-volume business.
 Start with small ticket items or limit your monthly volume request, if possible.
 Build your audience (and traffic).
 Then grow your volume gradually over several months.
 Order fulfillment should be fast and clearly mention delays to your customers!
 The last thing you want is a flood of sales overnight, but delayed delivery.
 High volume of orders can result in high volume of chargebacks.
-Lower the price on your product or have a range of products from low to high.
+Lower the cost of your product or have a range of low to high-priced products.